Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-11-20-the-sbt-three-ways.md

 in light purple.

-You can also change the ray tracing API to see how the different handle sizes and alignment requirements effect the SBT layout in memory.
-While it is also possible to use separate buffers for the ray generation, hit group and miss records I've kept them all in one buffer here to simplify the visualization.
+You can also change the ray tracing API to see how the different handle sizes and alignment requirements affect the SBT layout in memory.
+While it is also possible to use separate buffers for the ray generation, hit group, and miss records I've kept them all in one buffer here to simplify the visualization.

 <div class="col-12">